Acanthodoris/automatic-eureka/README.md

 # automatic-eureka

 ## Description:
-Creating a portfolio to test my HTML, CSS, and Javascript skills.
+Creating a cat quiz to test my HTML, CSS, and Javascript skills.

 ## Overview:
 I really struggled getting the button/anwsers to work correctly and struggled with getting the elements to hide/unhide and ended up going through a few different ways of going about it before I foudn one that worked.